adrpar/asciidoctor-confluence-adf/README.md

 }
 ```

-## Python Helper Scripts for Confluence Upload
+## Python Helper Scripts

-This repository also includes a set of Python helper scripts for uploading ADF JSON and images as attachments to Confluence Cloud.
+This repository includes Python helper scripts for bidirectional conversion between AsciiDoc and Confluence:
-You can find them in the [`helper_scripts/`](./helper_scripts/) directory.

-**Features:**
-- Uploads images and ADF JSON to Confluence Cloud using the REST API.
-- Handles image extraction from AsciiDoc sources (including includes and imagesdir).
-- Automatically patches ADF media nodes with Confluence file IDs.

-**Quickstart:**
+1. **Upload to Confluence**: Convert and upload AsciiDoc content to Confluence with proper image handling
+2. **Download from Confluence**: Download Confluence content as AsciiDoc with support for recursive page hierarchies

+These scripts are located in the [`helper_scripts/`](./helper_scripts/) directory and provide a complete workflow for maintaining documentation in both AsciiDoc and Confluence formats.

-See [`helper_scripts/README.md`](./helper_scripts/README.md) for full documentation and advanced usage.
+See [`helper_scripts/README.md`](./helper_scripts/README.md) for detailed documentation and usage examples.

 ## Contributing